higherkindness/avro-parser-haskell/README.md

 --   })
 ```

-⚠️ Warning: `readWithImports` only works right know if the import type is `"idl"`!
+⚠️ Warning: `readWithImports` only works right now if the import type is `"idl"`!